FRC1360/LibOrbit/lib/liborbit-native/README.md

 This category contains code written in ARM assembly to implement specific high-performance sections of code that would be too inefficient if implemented in standard C++.
 Code here should be written using the standard A32 calling convention, as if it were to be used by standard C code.
 Source code should be in `.S` files, with matching `.h` header files compatible with C and C++.

 There are not yet any modules in this category.

+## Compilation Instructions

+Compilation should be performed with GCC and GNU Binutils targeted at ARM Linux.
+This can either be done natively, or with a cross-compiler; however, a cross-compiler will require additional setup, and has not been tested.
+If a prefix is required for `gcc` and `g++` commands, it should be put in the `PREFIX` environment variable.

+Additionally, development binaries for one of the following cryptography libraries must be installed on the local system; this is required for compiling libssh2:

+- OpenSSL
+- Libgcrypt
+- WinCNG
+- mbedTLS

+To compile the library, open a POSIX-compatible shell (such as `bash`) in this directory, and run `make`.
+If the command is not found, then you should download GNU Make from your Linux distribution's repositories, or from [GNU Savannah](http://savannah.gnu.org/projects/make).

+This command ensures that all dependencies are up to date, configured, and compiled, and then compiles the main liborbit-native code. it will show any warnings and errors, and if the compilation is succesful, create the final library in `bin/liborbit-native.so`.